BERDPhone/BERDOS/README.md

 Currently a work in progress, open an issue to request a feature, and feel free to post a thread on discussions, to find other ways to help.

 ## Setup
-Have cmake installed, navigate to build/ and run `cmake ..`
+Have cmake installed, navigate to 'build/' and run `cmake .. && make boot` The file should be generated in 'BDOS/build/src/os/boot.uf2'

 # SOFTWARE REQUIREMENTS